clevelanda1/HackerNews/README.md

 ```
 ---

-**Full Disclosure:** My experience related to these topics mentitoned has been declared by its current state.
+**Full Disclosure:** My experience related to these topics mentitoned above has been declared by its current state.
 I intend to continue to learn different areas of Analysis and Reporting including SQL Queries, Python Scripting, Tableau Visualizations and Story Telling.